virt-s1/kite-image/README.md

 # kite-image

-kite-image is one of sub-projects of kite, which is to run Linux application or kernel test on public and private cloud platform, such as AWS EC2, VMWare ESXi, OpenStck, Azure, etc.
+kite-image is one of sub-projects of kite, which is to run Linux application or kernel test on public and private cloud platform, such as VMWare ESXi, OpenStck, AWS EC2, Google Cloud Platform, Azure, etc.

 kite-image will help to build public and private cloud image.